feststelltaste/wardley-maps-audiobook/README.md

 # wardley-maps-audiobook
-An audio version of Simon Wardley's book "Wardley Maps", generated with Amazon Polly
+The audio version of Simon Wardley's book "Wardley Maps", generated with Amazon Polly